-Table 7.1 lists the detector dark-count rates assumed by the ETC as of mid-Cycle 26 (May 2019).
-We assume that a resolution element, or "resel," spans $6 \times 10$ pixels on the FUV detector and $3 \times 3$ pixels on the NUV MAMA.
+Table 7.1 lists the detector dark-count rates assumed by the ETC as of March 2020.
+We assume that a resolution element, or "resel," spans 6×10 pixels on the FUV detector and 3×3 pixels on the NUV MAMA.
 The dark rate on the FUV detectors can sometimes vary by a factor of a few on very short timescales, impacting less than 5% of observations.
 See Sections 4.1.3 and 4.2.3 for more information.

 Beginning with Cycle 21, the ETC uses separate dark rates for science observations and target acquisitions obtained with the FUV detector.
-Calcos filters the data by pulse height, while the COS flight software does not, so the effective dark rate for science data is lower than that for target acquisitions.
+CalCOS filters the data by pulse height, while the COS flight software does not, so the effective dark rate for science data is lower than that for target acquisitions.
 In either mode the dark rate on the FUV detector is truly small, due in part to its windowless design.
 The NUV detector has a window and thus a higher dark rate.